SARMAD, THE CHEERFUL, NAKED MARTYR

 A turning point in his life

-In those days Persian works of were greatly valued in and one could get a good price for them.
-Thus, Sarmad gathered some works of and set off for .
-He intended to sell these works of in and buy precious gems with the money and then sell these gems in Persia.
-In those days travellers went to via Sindh and he too took that path.
-When he got to Thatta, he fell in with a Hindu boy.
-He was so lost in that he forgot his own self but became completely oblivious to his too!
+In those days Persian works of art were greatly valued in India and one could get a good price for them.
+Thus, Sarmad gathered some works of art and set off for India.
+He intended to sell these works of art in India and buy precious gems with the money and then sell these gems in Persia.
+In those days travellers went to India via Sindh and he too took that path.
+When he got to Thatta, he fell in love with a Hindu boy.
+He was so lost in love that he forgot his own self but became completely oblivious to his trade too!
 The historians are divided as to the exact location of this incident.
 Ali Quli Khan Daghistani places this incident in Surat.
 Azad Bilgrami has said that it took place in Azimabad, Patna.
-Sher Khan Lodhi writes, “In the town of Thatta for , he fell ardently in with a Hindu boy”
+Sher Khan Lodhi writes, “In the town of Thatta for trade, he fell ardently in love with a Hindu boy”

 Accusations